 This pumpkin bread with fresh cranberries is an easy-to-bake bread that will bring joy to you and your family during the cold season.

 I always keep some cans of pumpkin puree in the pantry and always have fresh cranberries that I use for Thanksgiving and sometimes for Christmas.

 However, I like freezing cranberries as I use them later in the season to make different recipes.

 I did not see a lot of pumpkin bread recipes to carry fresh cranberries.
 The cranberries could be very tart; therefore, the bread has, by default, a little bit more sugar than the regular pumpkin bread recipes you will find around.

 Honestly, if I have to choose between pumpkin bread with raisins or dried cranberries and fresh cranberries, I would probably choose fresh cranberries.

 I like the fact that there is a balance between the sweetness of the bread and the fresh cranberries.
 I also like the addition of nuts as they bring texture to the bread.

 I used cinnamon, ginger, nutmeg, and allspice.
 You might not have these spices in the house, but you might have pumpkin spice, which seems to be very popular in many households.

-How many loaves of bread this recipe makes?
+How many loaves of bread does this recipe make?